JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 ### November 6, 2021
 - Full version released.
 - Image link requires perfect syntax.
-- Impressionistic coloring not included.
+- Dithering is not included.
 - Chunk buttons start at 0.
 - BlueJ version not perfect.
   - Status label not working.